perdacherMartin/AppliedBioinformatics/documentation/day2.md

 ## 4. Basic Annotation and Ortholog Prediction

+## Introduction

+We want to know more about our sequences.
+In the previous step we aligned some sequences into contigs with trinity.
+The sequences in our experiment originate from exons.
+The contigs might be similar to sequences on a protein level.
+In the first step we use BlastX to get a guess about our sequences.
+Are there similar sequences in different species?
+Does our findings have commonalities in the function, so we might infer the same function to our protein.
+But after all, we have to emphasise that it is just a guess and not a proof.

+To support our guess, we have used an alignment with mafft to see which regions are common and which are different.
+Blast works good for well conserved regions, if your protein could not be found you can use a Hidden Markov Model (HMM) search to compare your findings with known HMM models.
+HaMSTR is a HMM search tool to screen Expressed sequence tags (EST) in a pre-defined set of genes (our 1000-contig file).
+HaMStR uses the Inparanoid-Database to extract the knowledge about the ortholog-relationship.

 ### Basic sequence analysis: Similarity search

 1. Take the longest contig from your Octopus vulgaris assembly and use the BlastX tool at [http://blast.ncbi.nlm.nih.gov/blast.cgi](http://blast.ncbi.nlm.nih.gov/blast.cgi) to identify the best matching protein in the non-redundant protein database.